prometheus/client_java/README.md

 ```

 The Caffeine equivalent is nearly identical.
 Again, be certain to call `recordStats()`
- when building the cache sot hat metrics are collected.
+ when building the cache so that metrics are collected.

 ```java
 CacheMetricsCollector cacheMetrics = new CacheMetricsCollector().register();